Manage privacy settings for Session Replay

 There are three out-of-the-box privacy levels for Session Replay.
 You can also implement custom overrides when necessary.

-Any changes you make to these privacy levels will take precedence over privacy definitions set in the SDK.
+Any changes you make to these privacy levels take precedence over privacy definitions set in the SDK.

 Set your privacy level